andreabertolini1995/push_swap/README.md

 pa
 ```

 To have a better understanding of the functioning of the algorithm and to visually see what is actually happening under the hood, you can also use the fantastic [push swap visualizer](https://github.com/o-reo/push_swap_visualizer).
+Here an example with 100 random numbers:

 <!-- With 100 random numbers: -->